hoodoer/JS-Tap/README.md

 ```
 Or just switch to the commented out line below it that dynamically generates a new key on startup.

+#### Proxy Mode
+For production use JS-Tap should be hosted on a publicly available server with a proper SSL certificate from someone like letsencrypt.
+The easiest way to deploy this is to allow nginx to act as a front-end to JS-Tap and handle the letsencrypt cert, and then forward the decrypted traffic to JS-Tap as HTTP traffic locally (i.e. nginx and JS-Tap run on the same VPS).

+If you set **proxyMode** to true, JS-Tap server will run in HTTP mode, and take the client IP address from the **X-Forwarded-For** header, which nginx needs to be configured to set.

+When **proxyMode** is set to false, JS-Tap will run with a self-signed certificate, which is useful for testing.
+The client IP will be taken from the source IP of the client.

+#### Data Directory
+The **dataDirectory** parameter tells JS-Tap where the directory is to use for the SQLite database and loot directory.
+Not all "loot" is stored in the database, screenshots and scraped HTML files in particular are not.

 #### Server Port
 To change the server port configuration see the last line of **jsTapServer.py**